Dan1van/uWSGI-server/README.md

 ## Installation

-Clone the repository and install the requirements:
+Clone the repository and install all requirements:

 ```bash